getbeton/beton-ai/CONTRIBUTING.md

 - Use meaningful component and variable names
 - Add proper TypeScript types for props and state
 - Use TailwindCSS for styling
+- Use COSS UI components from `components/ui/`
+- Add PostHog analytics tracking for new user interactions
 - Follow the component structure in existing files
+- Use the AppShell/DashboardShell layout system

 #### Backend (Express + TypeScript)
 - Use async/await instead of callbacks